yashinshekh/GeetPrivacyPolicy/README.md

 We take reasonable measures to protect the limited information we collect to ensure it is not accessed, disclosed, or altered without authorization.

+## File Access and Local Storage

+This Privacy Policy explains how [Your App Name] ("we," "our," or "us") handles file access and local storage for downloaded YouTube videos in our mobile application.
+By using our app, you consent to the practices described in this policy.

+### 1. Collection of Information

+We may collect and store the following information related to file access and local storage:

+- **Downloaded Videos:** Our app allows you to download YouTube videos for offline viewing.
+These videos are stored locally on your device in a dedicated storage location.

+- **Storage Permissions:** To enable video downloads, our app requests permission to access your device's local storage.
+This permission is used solely for the purpose of saving downloaded videos and managing app data.

+### 2. Use of Information

+The information collected related to file access and local storage is used exclusively for the following purposes:

+- **Offline Video Playback:** Downloaded videos are stored locally to allow you to watch them offline without an internet connection.

+- **App Functionality:** Access to local storage is necessary for the app's core functionality, including managing downloaded content and maintaining user preferences.

+### 3. Security

+We take the security and privacy of your stored data seriously.
+We implement reasonable security measures to protect against unauthorized access, alteration, disclosure, or destruction of data.

+### 4. Sharing of Information

+We do not share the downloaded videos or any information related to file access and local storage with third parties.
+Your downloaded videos are for your personal use within the app.

+### 5. Data Retention

+Downloaded videos are retained on your device until you choose to delete them through the app.
+You have full control over the videos stored locally.

+### 6. User Control

+You can manage permissions related to file access and local storage within your device's settings.
+You can also delete downloaded videos at any time through the app.

+### 7. Updates to this Privacy Policy

+We may update this Privacy Policy to reflect changes in our practices or legal requirements.
+Updates will be posted within the app, and the date of the latest revision will be indicated.

+### 8. Contact Us

+If you have any questions or concerns about this Privacy Policy or our data handling practices, please contact us at [Contact Email Address].

+By using our app, you agree to the terms and conditions outlined in this Privacy Policy.

 ## Contact Us

 If you have any questions or concerns about this Privacy Statement or our data practices, please contact us at developeryasin@gmail.com.